IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 ***
 ## Use case examples

    1. TRIRIGA is the system of record for People and Space data while Maximo is the system of record for Assets.
 The Maintenance team wants consistent reports across the entire organization and more streamlined operations.
-The Spaces flows provided can be used to bulk-load all Spaces data from TRIRIGA into Maximo Locations, and then continuosly keep the data in sync as it gets updated in TRIRIGA by a Facility Management team.
+The Spaces flows provided can be used to bulk-load all Spaces data from TRIRIGA into Maximo Locations, and then continuously keep the data in sync as it gets updated in TRIRIGA by a Facility Management team.
 This can apply to Assets, or People data in both directions.
-   2. Employees use TRIRIGA Request Central to submit a Service Request for a broken elevator, since elevators are maintained in Maximo, the flow will create a corresponding Service Request in Maximo that will be assigned to technicians and resolved.
+   2. Employees use TRIRIGA Request Central to submit a Service Request for a broken elevator.
+Since elevators are maintained in Maximo, the flow will create a corresponding Service Request in Maximo that will be assigned to technicians and resolved.
 As the Maximo Service Request gets updated, the changes are automatically reflected in the TRIRIGA Service request so the originator of the request remains informed of its status.
 This flow can operate in reverse as well if a Service Request originates from Maximo against a maintenance operation that should be tracked in TRIRIGA.
    3. Facility Management team have a capital project in TRIRIGA to upgrade all the lights to LEDs.
 The project has the budget, scope and tasks already defined.
 The flow can then create corresponding Work Orders in Maximo for each task to get executed by technicians using the Maximo Manage and Mobile applications.
 As the tasks get updated in Maximo, those updates flow back into TRIRIGA to reflect in the project plan.

 ***